US tech titans buffeted by economic headwinds and TikTok

 Issued on: Modified:

-San Francisco (AFP) – US tech titans looking to the future are seeing growth take a beating in the face of foreign competition and a tough economy in the here and now.
+San Francisco (AFP) – US tech titans looking to the future are seeing growth take a beating in the face of foreign competition and a tough economy.

+Apple and Amazon shares were casualties on Thursday, and their respective quarterly earnings reports disappointed investors hoping for rays of sunshine on a dark economic landscape.

 "This week will go down in the history books of earnings season as one of Big Tech's worst and ultimately could be a 'fork in the road moment' for the stalwarts looking ahead," Wedbush analyst Dan Ives said in a note to investors.